Knowledge Sheaves: A Sheaf-Theoretic Framework for Knowledge Graph Embedding: EXPERIMENTS

-To validate the approach to answering complex queries detailed in the previous section and to highlight the flexibility of sheaf embedding, we compare the performance of a number of sheaf embedding models on two benchmark datasets: NELL-995~\cite{xiong2017deeppath} and FB15k-237~\cite{toutanova-etal-2015-representing}, both freely available online.
+To validate the approach to answering complex queries detailed in the previous section and to highlight the flexibility of sheaf embedding, we compare the performance of a number of sheaf embedding models on two benchmark datasets: NELL-995~\citep{xiong2017deeppath} and FB15k-237~\citep{toutanova-etal-2015-representing}.
 These experiments are not intended to achieve state-of-the-art performance.
 Rather, our aim is to investigate the effect of model regularization choices detailed in Section~\ref{sec:sheaf_learning} and to showcase the extensibility of this framework to the evaluation of complex queries.
-We implement these models as extensions of the model class within the open-source (MIT) Pykeen~\cite{ali2021pykeen}, allowing us to train and evaluate these models in a manner that is both reproducible and comparable to other embedding techniques.
-Models are trained and tested on a Nvidia GeForce GTX 1080 GPU with 8GB RAM with the most complex model variations taking approximately $5$ hours to train.
+We implement these models in the open-source knowledge graph embedding package Pykeen~\citep{ali2021pykeen}, allowing us to train and evaluate these models in a manner that is both reproducible and comparable to other embedding techniques.
+Models are trained and tested on an Nvidia GeForce GTX 1080 GPU with 8GB RAM.